Sophie-Si/final-project-joneriksophie/README.md

 ## Testing
 * Tested & validated with tests in `unit_test.cpp` and tests in pertaining header files
 * Also tested via CI tester with github actions.
-Checks all branchs and all pull requests to master
+Checks all branchs and pull requests to master